 - As there is no specific purpose for which the general reserve is created, so there exist the chances that the reserve will not be adequately utilized by the management of the company.
 There could be a misappropriation of the funds.

 - The company creates the general reserve available, out of the profits earned during the period.
-It results in a reduction in the rate of the dividendDividendDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company..
+It results in a reduction in the rate of the dividendDividendDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity..

 The different vital points are as follows: